SolaceProducts/pubsubplus-kubernetes-quickstart/README.md

 By default this method has installed the Operator in the `pubsubplus-operator-system` namespace.

-### 3. Install the Solace PubSub+ Software Event Broker with default configuration
+### 3. PubSub+ Software Event Broker Deployment Examples

 Following deployment variants will be presented with default small-scale configurations:
 1.	*Developer*: recommended minimal standalone PubSub+ Software Event Broker for Developers - no guaranteed performance
 2. *Non-HA*: PubSub+ Software Event Broker Standalone, production-ready performance supporting up to 100 client connections
 3. *HA*: PubSub+ Software Event Broker with brokers in HA redundancy group, production-ready performance supporting up to  100 client connections
-4. *With Monitoring*: an example non-HA deployment with Prometheus monitoring enabled
+4. *Monitoring-enabled*: an example non-HA deployment with Prometheus monitoring enabled

 By default the publicly available [latest Docker image of PubSub+ Software Event Broker Standard Edition](https://hub.docker.com/r/solace/solace-pubsub-standard/tags/) will be used.